-I am deeply devoted to helping other women to heal who have undergone trauma.
-I have self-healed from depression, self-loathing, Graves’ disease, an eating disorder, rape, attempted suicide, and the loss of children.
-I have gone from being one of the most miserable people I knew to now being one of the most joyful and content people I know.
-I love nothing more than to share this deep knowing with others.
+I am a Robbins-Madanes Trained Coach.
+I am also a trained facilitator of CLA (the Core Language Approach), working specifically with family constellations.
+I am not only here to serve you with life challenges, I am also deeply devoted to helping others to heal who have undergone trauma.
+I have self-healed from depression, Graves’ disease, an eating disorder, rape, attempted suicide, and the loss of children.
+I have gone from being one of the most miserable people I knew to now being one of the most joyful, peaceful and content people I know.
+And at this point of my life, I love nothing more than to share this deep knowing with others.

-After a life changing loss in 1995, the spiritual focus turned onto the path of being a seeker – I needed to make meaning out of it if I was ever going to accept the unacceptable.
+After my son Yogi passed in 1995, the spiritual focus turned onto the path of being a seeker – I needed to make meaning out of it if I was ever going to accept the unacceptable.
 This spiritual hunger led me to many facets of healing.
-At first I learned about the Tarot, and other divination practices, Buddhism, meditation and yoga.
-Next I was introduced to shamanism, subsequently participitating in a shamanic sisterhood initiation with a group of 9 other women, led by a local shaman named Jaes.
-Our group (which is now 7) has been meeting monthly since 2003 and I have been deeply honored to call these women my sisters and friends.
-I really don’t think I would be who I am today without them.
+At first I learned about the Tarot, and other divination practices, then to studying Buddhism, meditation and yoga.
+Next I was introduced to shamanism, subsequently participating in a shamanic sisterhood initiation with a group of 9 other women, led by a local shaman named Jaes.
+Our group (which is now 7) has been meeting monthly since 2003.
+I have been deeply honored to call these women my sisters and friends and I really don’t think I would be who I am today without them.
 My intention for the “prayer arrow,” which was a manifestation ritual about bringing something into the world, was “Music and Healing”.

 The next year, my best friend Lyx Ish died of pancreatic cancer and I stayed with her through the process.
 This was another life-changing event, which led to the writing of several songs on my album Born of Ashes.
 We were the first ones in our community to have a celebration of life ceremony for her.
-And we even had a parade.
+Including a parade.
 She would’ve loved that.

 I first learned about self-healing in 1996, when I lived in an intentional community for permaculture and the arts.
-I had developed Graves’ disease and this life threatening disease was also a gift because it introduced me to herbalism by the lovely Lyx, who would become my best friend.
+I had developed Graves’ disease, and this life threatening disease was also a gift because it allowed me to learn about herbalism from the lovely Lyx, who would become my best friend.
 All I know is one day I was being told I was that my only options were surgery or radioactive treatment for Grave’s disease, and the next day I was making my own tincture from Bugleweed (Lycopus americanas) and being cured naturally.
 That was 20 years ago & my thyroid has tested normal ever since.
 Wanna learn more?
 Go here I also learned that nothing heals like nature.
 Nature heals where nothing else can reach because WE are nature.

 I’m so grateful that I found a way to heal the wounded, angry, sad girl I used to be.
 There was a time when I didn’t think I could ever be joyful, let alone peaceful (not without self-medicating, anyway…)!
 In fact, truth be told, I thought perpetually optimistic people were either dimwitted or not paying attention.
 Why, because life is hard, right, everybody suffers.
 Nope.
 I’ve learned that suffering is a choice and life is what you think life is.
 No more.
 No less.
 If you are fed up with feeling sad and disappointed with your life, I invite you to work and play with me.
 And I welcome you with open arms, an open heart, and an open mind.